Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: Observable of the Dual One-way Doppler Cancellation Scheme

 \subsection{Gravitational redshift}

-The gravitational redshift is the primary effect targeted in the satellite-ground clock comparisons for testing general relativity's gravitational redshift prediction, which is predominantly contributed by the Earth's gravitational field.
-High-precision clock comparisons necessitate a high-accuracy evaluation of the Earth's gravitational field.
+The gravitational redshift is the primary effect targeted in the satellite-ground clock comparisons for testing general relativity's gravitational redshift prediction.
+In such experiments, the dominant contribution arises from the Earth's gravitational field.
+High-precision clock comparison therefore requires an accurate modeling of the terrestrial gravitational potential.
 The current Earth gravitational field model is given by Earth Gravitational Model 2008 (EGM2008) \cite{pavlis2012development}.
 The Earth's gravitational potential is expanded in terms of spherical harmonic coefficients as follows

-where $GM_E$ is the Earth's gravitational constant, $P_{lm}(\cos\theta)$ are the associated Legendre functions, $r_{0E}$ is the Earth's equatorial radius, $\theta$ is latitude, $\varphi$ is longitude, $C_{lk}$ and $S_{lk}$ are the spherical harmonic coefficients determined through some gravity data.
-For convenience, we represent the gravitational potential $ U_E(\boldsymbol{{x}})$ of EGM2008 in form of $GM_{E}f(r,\theta,\varphi)/r$.
-The uncertainty of EGM2008 in calculating the gravitational potential is about $1$ m$^2$/s$^2$, which corresponds to a gravitational redshift of $1\times10^{-17}$.
-By combining the gravity data or more precise measurements, the uncertainty may reach the level of $0.1$ m$^2$/s$^2$.
+where $GM_E$ is the Earth's gravitational constant, $P_{lk}(\cos\theta)$ are the associated Legendre functions, $r_{0E}$ is the Earth's equatorial radius, $\theta$ is latitude, $\varphi$ is longitude, $C_{lk}$ and $S_{lk}$ are the spherical harmonic coefficients determined through some gravity data.
+For convenience, we represent the gravitational potential $ U_E(\boldsymbol{{x}})$ of EGM2008 in the for $GM_{E}f(r,\theta,\varphi)/r$.
+The uncertainty of EGM2008 in calculating the gravitational potential is typically at the level of about $1$ m$^2$/s$^2$, which corresponds to a fractional frequency uncertainty of approximately $1\times10^{-17}$.
+By combining the gravity data or more precise measurements, this uncertainty may be reduced to the level of $0.1$ m$^2$/s$^2$.

 By combining the EGM2008 model and one-way frequency transfer (\ref{gr4}), the gravitational redshift for the uplink can be derived as